 The course examines techniques and processes of propaganda in a democratic society.
 It draws from contemporary theories of influence and persuasion to identify propaganda in the context of modern journalism, to delinerate differences between propaganda and information, and to assess the impact of propaganda on democratic decision making in the digital age.
 Particular attention is given to the news media practices and consumption patterns that unwittingly facilitate strategies of modern propagandists.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Junior, Senior or Graduate standing.

 A changing array of special projects, research or reading in journalism.
 Additional fees may apply.
 See Class Schedule.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
 May be repeated if topics vary.

 Role of international news in daily lives.
 Examines those who report it and those who pioneered it.
 Students monitor how U.S. and international media cover selected countries and learn how to write international news.
 In selected semesters, students may research issues and life in a foreign country in preparation for an international reporting trip.
 3 undergraduate hours.
 3 graduate hours.

 Students will explore media coverage of science.
 They will examine the interconnections of scientific advances and public understanding.
 The seminar format will allow students to interview scientists and journalists, to discuss work, and to become science communicators.
 Subject matter of reporting projects will be determined by the background and interests of the students.
 Field trips and Illinois science will be featured.
 3 undergraduate hours.
 3 graduate hours.

 Learning to follow the money is a key part of covering corporate America, professional sports or Hollywood.
 No need to fear financial statements: This course shows you easy methods to pick them apart and turn them into smart stories.
 Students learn to report and write stories using the Wall Street Journal's feature methods.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: JOUR 210 or JOUR 400.
-Journalism or Agricultural Communications major(s).
-Restricted to students with Sophomore, Junior, Senior, or Graduate class standing.
+Prerequisite: JOUR 210.
+Restricted to students with Junior, Senior, or Graduate class standing.